-Sourced from Southern Australia, on the doorstep Riverine beef comes of the world-famous Coonawarra wine region, Riverine region of 36° South is a premium beef range that offers an unrivalled and indulgent tasting experience.
+Sourced from Southern Australia, on the doorstep of the world-famous Coonawarra wine region, 36° South is a premium beef range that offers an unrivalled and indulgent tasting experience.

 Our 36° South products are crafted with care, hand-selected and underpinned by the Meat Standards Australia (MSA) grading system.
 This is award-winning, succulent and full-flavoured beef perfect for pairing with your favourite red wine.